-For a while I have been thinking about moving Dylan to a new room.
+For a while I have been thinking about moving our son to a new room.
 Originally he was in the larger of our 2 extra bedrooms and shared space with the full size guest bed.
 This worked really well at times particularly when he was sick in December and he & I spent nearly a full 48 hours in there together.
 It was nice to be able to tuck us both into the big bed and have all of his stuff (diapers, medicine, etc) at hand.

 As he’s grown (and we’ve had overnight guests stay more frequently … ie, Grama 😀 ), this has not been the most ideal situation.
 I do think he and my mom had quite a good time playing “peek-a-boo” through and over the rails at each other during her last stay.
 But we all need sleep so I began to think about putting him into a new room.